jeremyevans/fixture_dependencies/README.md

 ## Specs

-The specs for fixture dependencies and be run with Rake.
+The specs for fixture dependencies are run with Rake.
 They require the sequel, activerecord, and sqlite3 gems installed.
 The default rake task runs the specs.
 You should run the spec_migrate task first to create the spec database.